Step 1: Apply online.

 - U.S.A.: Application for many universities in the United States may be completed online at the Common Application website.

 Check your email regularly after you have applied.
 Some post-secondary schools will have you sign up for an college/university applicant account that includes an email.
 Be sure to check that account and email often as well for messages regarding your admission status and lists of things you need to do.

 Step 2: Arrange to have your marks forwarded to the post-secondary school(s).

 Student Transcripts Service (STS) is an online app for students to view their school marks, provincial scholarships, transcripts, and send transcripts electronically.
 To register for STS, you will need: your Personal Education Number (PEN), full legal name, date of birth, and email address.

 Go to the Ministry of Education’s Transcripts and Certificate website.
-Follow the prompts to register for a BC Government account (a BCeID) and then register for STS.
-Finally, log in to the Student Transcripts Service using your BCeID.
+Select “Current Student”, select “Order”.
+Then create a BCeID account.
+Be sure to make note of your user name and password.
+Once you’ve created a BCeID account, log in to the Student Transcripts Service using your BCeID.

 Helpful Videos from the Ministry of Education

 – Registering for a BCeID and Accessing Student Transcripts Service